IhnatKlimchuk/is-anything-client-js/README.md

 # is-anything-client
-An npm package for is-anything.com that check if an argument is anything.
+An npm package for is-anything.com that allows to check subject against anything.

 ## Purpose